finbourne/lusid-sdk-java/sdk/docs/CustomEntitiesApi.md

     String identifierValue = "identifierValue_example"; // String | The identifier value.
     String identifierScope = "identifierScope_example"; // String | The identifier scope.
     List<AccessMetadataOperation> accessMetadataOperation = Arrays.asList(); // List<AccessMetadataOperation> | The Json Patch document
-    String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to retrieve the Access Metadata OffsetDateTime effectiveUntil = OffsetDateTime.now(); // OffsetDateTime | The effective datetime until which the Access Metadata is valid.
+    String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which the Access Metadata will be effective from
+    OffsetDateTime effectiveUntil = OffsetDateTime.now(); // OffsetDateTime | The effective datetime until which the Access Metadata is valid.
 If not supplied this will be valid indefinitely, or until the next 'effectiveAt' datetime of the Access Metadata try {
       Map<String, List<AccessMetadataValue>> result = apiInstance.patchCustomEntityAccessMetadata(entityType, identifierType, identifierValue, identifierScope, accessMetadataOperation, effectiveAt, effectiveUntil);